glowkeeper/P3D/docs/labs/week1Session1.md

 # Lab for Week 1, Session 1 - Setting Up Your Environment

-This lab focusses on setting up your environment.
-It lays the foundations for the rest of the module.
+This lab focusses on setting up your environment so you can complete the rest of the module.

 ## Overview